Environmental Sciences (BS)

 Graduation with Distinction

 The environmental sciences and policy and environmental sciences both offer a Graduation with Distinction option.
 Interested students with a 3.0 grade point average overall and 3.2 grade point average in the environmental sciences/policy major should apply by the beginning of their senior year.
 The application should include a written request to the director of undergraduate studies describing the proposed research project, and identifying a primary faculty advisor who has agreed to supervise the research.
 Students are required to take one independent research study as part of the Graduation with Distinction process.
 Students will write a substantial paper describing their completed research, which is evaluated by the faculty advisor, and will make an oral presentation to students and faculty of the program before the end of classes of the student’s final semester.
-For additional information and an application form, contact the director of undergraduate programs or visit nicholas.duke.edu/academics/undergraduate-programs/graduation-distinction.
+For additional information and an application form, visit nicholas.duke.edu/academics/undergraduate-programs/graduation-distinction.